 “Deprived of political control over their own work, they become alienated from their subjects and measure their lives by success in the marketplace.”

 Remember that it’s not the issue of political control over the content of what you write, it’s political control over things like … who you write for, how you write it, whether you do “applied” work, how you define your role as a “public intellectual”, class consciousness among university workers, kissing ass and making “contacts” in order to get your science “seen” in the meritocracy, and how you deal with oppression in your institution!
 Turns out that Scheff has written two interesting very short pieces about the way that conformity is imposed on the content of our work as well… #4 & #23 at http://www.soc.ucsb.edu/faculty/scheff/.
-These are eye-opening for junior folks who’ve believed that innovation is how we will make it!
+Apparently, innovation is not the key to success.

 Schmidt argues that those who were in it for the status or money all along are most likely to succeed.
 Those with other visions are successful to the degree that they are willing to “become the type of person the system demands…When students fail to complete professional training programs, they almost always do so because they have problems adjusting their attitude, not because they are unable to learn the technical tricks of the trade.”
 [149, 148] Think about everyone you know who dropped out… He argues that “the qualifying attitude, the way it is favored and the way it is measured are very much the same across the professions. ” The attitude which must be demonstrated is subordination.
 I had a sneaking suspicion all along that professional training was part of the social control of revolutionaries….

-Schmidt pays lots of attention to social class, both in terms of its impacts on the success of aspiring professionals and the role of professional “opportunity” in reproducing class stratification and preventing social change in the US.
-He comes up with some very interesting non-standard stuff about what happens to people of color.
-Part of their “boot camp” is testing their readiness to tolerate racism in order to succeed.
+Schmidt attends to the impacts of social class on the success of aspiring professionals and the role of professional “opportunity” in reproducing class stratification and preventing social change in the US.
+For people of color, part of professional “boot camp” is testing their readiness to tolerate racism in order to succeed.
 There are also chapters on standardized testing and on the role of community colleges in convincing people that they don’t deserve to be professionals.